Talent, culture, cybersecurity and resiliency represent top risk issues for higher education institutions

 - Evaluate non-higher education organizational models for running the operation and adopt common processes across institutions.

 - Consider nontraditional staffing models, including nonlocal resources, contract professionals, etc.

 - Establish an ERM program with appropriate board-level oversight.

-- Establish a comprehensive third-party risk management program to ensure compliance with regulations and best practices and to understand the organisation’s risk exposures.
+- Establish a comprehensive third-party risk management program to ensure compliance with regulations and best practices and to understand the organization’s risk exposures.

-- Organise IT risk functions consistent with other risk management functions in the institution.
+- Organize IT risk functions consistent with other risk management functions in the institution.

-- Identify all applicable IT-related regulations and establish a controls framework to govern the IT organisation – frameworks can be flexible but should be based fully or partially on industry-recognised standards such as NIST.
+- Identify all applicable IT-related regulations and establish a controls framework to govern the IT organization – frameworks can be flexible but should be based fully or partially on industry-recognized standards such as NIST.

 - Focus, and adjust as needed, the institution’s business model to align with its core programmatic competencies to enhance the educational quality and value offered to students.

 About the Executive Perspectives on Top Risks Survey